CarimA/RPG/events.md

   - Add a debug keybind for ScriptHost.Reset
   - Rewrite this doc to reflect Lua Way(TM)

+Have a map processor that takes the tmx maps and tilesets and converts them all into a megatileset, map indices and lua scripts which create the objects specified

+eg.lua

+Map {
+  Name = '',
+  CollisionRects = {

+  },
+  CollisionPolys = {

+  },
+  Warps = {

+  },
+  etc
+}

+end result: game shouldn't deploy with any master tilesets or *.tmx files

 # FINISH THIS DOCUMENT.

 scenes: